Otite-Git/Otite-Git/README.md

 **Talking about Personal Stuff:**

-- 🔭 I’m an software Engineer and AWS Subject Matter Expert.
+- 🔭 I’m a software, cloud engineer and a AWS Subject Matter Expert.
 - 💼 I'm also a developer in Programming Language.
 - 🌱 I enjoy learning about various tools, experimenting and piloting them.
 - 💬 Ask me about anything , Would love to answer them.<!--✌-->